dougsweetser/Q/docs/doing_physics.md

 ## ...and family*

-Darra Garrison and my daughter Elle.
+Darra Sweetser and my daughter Elle.

 Arthur, Cindy, Teddy, Grace, Asa (and...?)
 Sweetser.